jackneng/Chat-Room/README.md

 ## Technologies Used

-Socket.io, Node.js, and React.js are used in the project
+React.js is used to create the frontend app

+Express.js is used to set up the backend server

+Socket.io is used to realtime response on the app

 ## Demo
 Have a try on this link: https://goofy-swirles-a01bfd.netlify.app/